AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/c-flow/create-flow.md

 * Click the plus sign (+) on the left to expand a column.

-* Use the right-click options detailed below to further customize the output.
+* Use the right-click options explained below to further customize the output.

 * Click the pencil icon next to the configuration summary to further edit the flow or rebuild it with different options.